DiegoZoracKy/AjaxAPIFactory/README.md

 - **method**

 Even knowing that "$.ajax" default method is GET.
-I suggest you to write it anyway on the api schema, if is the case.
-You can use the object to have a well defined guide of the API.
+I suggest you to write it on the api schema.
+You can use the object to have a well defined guide of the app's API.

 - **data**